uschan/lumina/SUPABASE_SCHEMA.md

   on public.tools for select
   using (true);

+-- Policy: Allow public write access for Seeding create policy "Enable full access for seeding" on public.tools for all using (true) with check (true);

 -- ==========================================
 -- OPTIONAL: Storage Buckets (If you plan to upload images) -- ==========================================
 -- insert into storage.buckets (id, name, public) values ('images', 'images', true);
 -- create policy "Public Access" on storage.objects for select using ( bucket_id = 'images' );
+-- create policy "Public Upload" on storage.objects for insert with check ( bucket_id = 'images' );
 ```